ubirch/ubirch-auth-service/README.md

 * generic provider config
 * context specific config

 A context can be `trackle` or `trackle-dev` for example.
-Here's an example for a config with one provider used for three different contexts out of which only two are activated:
+Here's an example for a config with one provider used in three different contexts with only two activate ones (including comments with further explanations):

     ubirchAuthService {